EQuiw/code-imitator/src/CodeStyloJava/README.md

 # Getting started

-- Go [here](https://github.com/calaylin/CodeStylometry) and download the SCAA directory.
-Put it under *CodeStyloJava*.
-We need the libraries.
 - Include this project as a Java project.
 The following description is based on IDEA as IDE (just to outline the principle, other workflows work equally, you just have to create a callable jar file).
 	- make sure you import the libraries under SCAA/
+		- If you have problems with the libraries, go [here](https://github.com/calaylin/CodeStylometry) and download the full SCAA directory again.
+Put it under *CodeStyloJava*.
 	- a first test: compile everything with Driver.java as main class
 - Now create a JAR file
 	- maybe the following [link](https://www.jetbrains.com/help/idea/packaging-a-module-into-a-jar-file.html#)